This post may contain affiliate links. Please read our disclosure policy.

-These sweet potato waffles are made with cooked sweet potatoes, so if you have leftovers from another meal, like mashed sweet potatoes or baked potatoes, you can use them up in this recipe!
-Otherwise, just steam some sweet potatoes and mash them.
-The rest of the process is simple: mix the ingredients together, then cook the batter on your waffle iron.
+I love that these waffles are made with cooked sweet potatoes, so if you have leftovers from another meal, like mashed sweet potatoes or Instant Pot sweet potatoes, you can use them up in this recipe.
+It’s a win from all around!

 See recipe card below this post for ingredient quantities and full instructions.

-- All-purpose flour – You can swap in a measure-for-measure gluten-free flour substitute to make these sweet potato waffles gluten-free.
+- All-purpose flour – You can swap in a measure-for-measure gluten-free flour substitute to make these waffles gluten-free.

-- Ground cinnamon – You can use pumpkin pie spice instead of the cinnamon and cloves if you’d like.
+- Ground cinnamon and ground cloves – You can use pumpkin pie spice instead of the cinnamon and cloves if you’d like.

 - Eggs – Here’s the best way to crack an egg.